healing waters immersion: Black august

 3 bedrooms within a shared home

-1 single-occupancy room
+single-occupancy room

-1 double-occupancy room
+double-occupancy room (two twin beds)

-1 shared bathroom in the triple-occupancy room
+1 shared bathroom in bedroom

 1 additional shared bathroom located in the hallway